The Cheetah

 art is action

-Those systems are harming most people and this planet.
+Centralised control systems are harming most people and this planet today.

 It is time we unite and evolve beyond centralised systems.